Dark QCD Origin of the NANOGrav Signal and Self-Interacting Dark Matter: Introduction

 \section{Introduction}

 While the $\Lambda$CDM model is remarkably successful in describing the large-scale structure of the Universe, its validity on sub-galactic scales remains a subject of intense debate.
-Discrepancies such as the Core-Cusp and Diversity problems \cite{Tulin:2017ara,Bullock2017,de_Blok_2009} challenge the standard collisionless cold dark matter assumption.
-Self-Interacting Dark Matter (SIDM), resolves these anomalies via halo heat transfer, transforming central density cusps into the observed isothermal cores\cite{Spergel:1999mh, Zavala_2013, Rocha:2012jg}.
-Parallel to these developments, the recent detection of a stochastic gravitational wave background (SGWB) by the NANOGrav collaboration \cite{NANOGrav:2023gor} indicates novel dynamics in the nanohertz regime \cite{NANOGrav:2023hvm,EPTA:2023fyk,Reardon:2023gzh}, opening a new window into the physics of the dark sector.
+Discrepancies such as the Core-Cusp and Diversity problems~\cite{Tulin:2017ara,Bullock2017,de_Blok_2009} challenge the standard collisionless cold dark matter assumption.
+Self-Interacting Dark Matter (SIDM) resolves these anomalies via halo heat transfer, transforming central density cusps into the observed isothermal cores~\cite{Spergel:1999mh, Zavala_2013, Rocha:2012jg}.
+Parallel to these developments, the recent detection of a stochastic gravitational wave background (SGWB) by the NANOGrav collaboration~\cite{NANOGrav:2023gor} indicates novel dynamics in the nanohertz regime~\cite{NANOGrav:2023hvm,EPTA:2023fyk,Reardon:2023gzh}, opening a new window into the physics of the dark sector.

-Supermassive Black Hole Binaries (SMBHBs) are the standard source candidate of SGWB, but quantitative analysis reveal a significant Amplitude Tension\cite{Sato-Polito:2025dqw, Casey-Clyde:2021xro}.
-Standard population synthesis models typically predict an amplitude $A_{\rm yr} \sim 1.0 \times 10^{-15}$.Whereas the data favors a substantially larger signal, $A_{\rm yr} \approx 2.4 - 6.4 \times 10^{-15}$\cite{Rosado:2015epa}.
-Solving this disparity by pure astrophysic requires extreme assumptions such as pervasive super-Eddington accretion ($\lambda > 1$) or anomalously low radiative efficiencies ($\epsilon_r \sim 0.01$) \cite{Madau:2014bja,Volonteri:2005fj}.
+Supermassive Black Hole Binaries (SMBHBs) are the standard source candidate of the SGWB, but quantitative analyses reveal a significant amplitude tension~\cite{Sato-Polito:2025dqw, Casey-Clyde:2021xro}.
+Standard population synthesis models typically predict an amplitude $A_{\rm yr} \sim 1.0 \times 10^{-15}$, whereas the data favors a substantially larger signal, $A_{\rm yr} \approx 2.4$--$6.4 \times 10^{-15}$~\cite{Rosado:2015epa}.
+It is a tension difficult to resolve astrophysically~\cite{Volonteri:2005fj,Madau:2014bja}.
+While not statistically decisive, motivate exploration of additional cosmological sources~\cite{Breitbach:2018ddu, Fairbairn:2019xog, Schwaller:2015tja}.

-Could this tension signal be the evidence of a cosmological phase transition within the dark sector \cite{Breitbach:2018ddu, Fairbairn:2019xog}?
-To investigate this possibility, we focus on a scalar-mediated SIDM model ($m_\chi \approx 40$ GeV, $m_\phi \approx 20$ MeV) where the mass hierarchy required to solve galactic structure anomalies\cite{Wang:2025xoq} naturally triggers a supercooled confinement transition at the MeV scale.
-We designate this scenario the Radiative SIDM Dilution.
-It hypothesizes that the dark matter relic density was initially established at a high level ($\Omega h^2 \gg 0.12$) but was subsequently diluted to the observed abundance by the entropy released during the phase transition.

-In this work, we demonstrate that the thermodynamic parameters required to fit the NANOGrav signal ($T_* \approx 1.2$ MeV) are precisely those needed to generate the correct dilution factor.
-Furthermore, we show that this mechanism inevitably generates the $\Delta N_{\rm eff}$ required to alleviate the Hubble tension and provides the primordial magnetic seeds necessary for intergalactic magnetic field\cite{Burmeister:2025lgo}.